-August – Fusible Applique: I was so excited to see that the NQM August BOM “Up Close with the Stars” was inspired by the Van Gogh Cherrywood Challenge Dutch Gallery currently on exhibit at the NQM!
+August – Fusible Applique: I was so excited to see that the NQM August BOM “Up Close with the Stars” was inspired by the Van Gogh Cherrywood Challenge Dutch Gallery then on exhibit at the NQM!
 Given the size limitations of the block, Stephanie Soebbing, who designed this month’s block, opted to focus on an up close detail of Starry Night, including the swirling night sky and bright stars and dark iconic Cypress tree.

 As with previous blocks, my personal challenge included creating this block using vintage fabrics.
-Finding the right fabrics in my stash made all the difference in successfully designing this block.
-I wanted movement and contrast in the night sky, a twinkle in the stars, and contrast enough between the sky and cypress for it to stand our as a feature, all the while complementing the fabric selections in the previous blocks.
+Finding the right fabrics in my stash made all the difference in successfully completing this block.
+I wanted movement and contrast in the night sky, a twinkle in the stars, and contrast enough between the sky and cypress for it to stand out as a feature, all the while complementing the fabric selections in the previous blocks.

-I also love that this ‘glider’ block will always remind me of Ryker’s first trip to Udvar Hazy Air and Space Museum (9/3/2018) where we saw gliders up close.
+I also love that this ‘glider’ block will always remind me of my Ryker’s first trip to Udvar Hazy Air and Space Museum (9/3/2018) where we saw gliders up close.
 It is such fun being his Mimi!

 October – Color and Value: This month, Justin Stafford challenged participants to study color and value in this 100 piece block.
 I was excited to discover my ‘stash’ was extensive enough to provide 100 different fabrics in my reproduction-like fabrics for this month’s block!